iterative/dvc.org/static/docs/use-cases/multiple-data-scientists-on-a-single-machine.md

 $ git push
 ```

-Your colleague can pull the code and have both `raw` and `clean` instantly
+Your colleagues can pull the code and have both `raw` and `clean` instantly
-appear in his workspace without copying anything.
-After this he decides to
+appear in their workspace without copying anything.
+After this they decide to
 continue building this pipeline and process the cleaned up data:

 ```dvc